MohamedHamdy28/EEG-data-via-Fourier-Transform/README.md

 # EEG-data-via-Fourier-Transform
 Identify key activity and compare found activity for two different human subjects.

-In this assignment you will have to work with EEG data.
-Your work here is to identify key activity and compare found activity for two different human subjects.
-You are allowed to use any methods and techniques you learned during the course.
-Your assignment contains several steps:

 - identify redundant channels with no activity and exclude them from next steps,
 - from remaining channels select one or two channels with key activity,
 - identify key frequencies range,